openimis/openimis-be-dhis2_etl_py/README.md

     - to push claim: http://[openIMISAddress]/iapi/dhis2_etl/StartThreadTask?scope=claim&startDate=[dateOfFirstOpeimisUsage]&stopDate=[dataOfToday]
     - to push insurees, then policies, then claims: http://[openIMISAddress]/iapi/dhis2_etl/StartThreadTask?scope=all&startDate=[dateOfFirstOpeimisUsage]&stopDate=[dataOfToday]

+1. customisation of the dataElement
+    - to get the categoryOptionCombos for the population https://[dhis2Address]/api/categoryOptionCombos
+    - Other uid can be found at the end of url when browsing on dhis2 webapp
+    - update the app.py

 ## development to do

 - use django scheduler instead of view for triggering the jobs